 It is reminded that the members of the Eparchial Synod of America with the exception of Metropolitan Gerasimos of San Francisco, under the presidency of former Archbishop Demetrios, had excluded Nikitas from the candidacy for Metropolitan of Chicago even after the official declaration of the Ecumenical Patriarchate that he was eligible to be among the candidates.

 Archbishop Nikitas of Thyateira and Great Britain is the son of Constantine and Kalliope Lulias.
-He was born on June 22, 1955 in Tampa, Florida where he was raised with his brother John.
+He was born on June 22, 1955 in Tampa, FL and raised in Tarpon Springs, FL with his brother John.
 His roots are from Krokos Kozanis and the island of Kalymnos.